paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 inserted at end “The President shall notify the congressional defense committees not later than 30 days after removing the name of an officer from such list for any reason other than misconduct.”

 2017—Subsec. (c)(3).
 Pub.
 L. 115–91, which directed amendment of par.
 (3) by substituting “the military department concerned is not able to obtain and provide to the Senate the information the Senate requires” for “the Senate is not able to obtain the information necessary”, was executed by making the substitution for “the Senate is not able to obtain information necessary”, to reflect the probable intent of Congress.

 2016—Subsec. (c)(3), (4).
 Pub.
 L. 114–328 added par.
 (3) and redesignated former par.
 (3) as (4).